Vision Transformer for NeRF-Based View Synthesis from a Single Input Image: Video Results

 \section{Video Results}

-We include video results as a webpage (\texttt{index.html}) in the supplementary file.
+We include video results as a webpage (\url{https://cseweb.ucsd.edu/~viscomp/projects/VisionNeRF/supplementary.html}).
 In each video, we compare the input, SRN~\cite{sitzmann2019srns}, PixelNeRF~\cite{yu2020pixelnerf}, ours and ground-truth.
 The renderings of SRN and PixelNeRF are provided by the authors of PixelNeRF on request.